JoinColony/colonyJS/docs/_API_ColonyNetworkClient.md

 The `ColonyNetworkClient` is a standard interface for interactions with methods and events described in `IColonyNetwork.sol`.
 These interactions are generally concerned with the colony network as a whole.
 This includes operations like getting a count of all colonies on the network, querying for information about a skill, or registering an ENS label for a user.

-See [Clients](/colonyjs/components-clients) for information about initializing `ColonyNetworkClient`.
+See [Clients](/colonyjs/components-clients) for more information about initializing `ColonyNetworkClient`.

-See [ContractClient](/colonyjs/api-contractclient) for information about the `ContractClient` class.
+See [ContractClient](/colonyjs/api-contractclient) for more information about the `ContractClient` class.

 ## Table of Contents